SyncfusionExamples/ej2-filemanager-node-filesystem/README.md

 ### start the service

-To start the service use this command,
+To start the service, use this command.

 ```sh
 npm start